Frankie Gómez: Professional career

 Considered America's premiere amateur boxer when he turned Pro, Oscar De La Hoya said of Francisco "I've been watching his career closely for years, and Gómez is one of the best amateur boxers I've seen in a long time.
 He's (Gómez) a true blue chip prospect, and he has all the tools to become a world champion and a star in this game."

 Gomez won his pro debut against veteran Clayvonne Howard by 3rd-round TKO.
 His third TKO victim was the Nigerian Akeem Akinbode, the fight took place on FSN's Fight Night Club.

 In his first fight with trainer Abel Sanchez, Gómez beat the veteran Jason Davis by first round K.O.

 In July 2011, Gomez beat Khadaphi Proctor; the bout was televised on TeleFutura.

 In 2012, Gomez began training with famed boxing trainer Freddie Roach.
 After several victories, Gomez faced his biggest opponent yet in veteran Mauricio Herrera on the undercard of Canelo Álvarez vs. Amir Khan in May 2016.
 Gomez put on a dominant performance, winning all 10 rounds on all 3 judges' scorecards.

 Inactivity

 In July 2016, Freddie Roach told BoxingScene.com that he had not seen Gomez in the gym for two months.
 In January 2017, Roach stated that he had not seen Frankie Gomez since early fall of 2016.
-On February 28, 2018, the Twitter account for boxing podcast "The Boxing Guru" posted a picture of an overweight man purported to be Frankie Gomez.
 Gomez has not fought since 2016, and is listed as "inactive" on BoxRec.